 Stop.
 The.
 Olympic.
 Prison.

 During 1978 and 1979 a group was formed with the acronym S.T.O.P.
 (Stop the Olympic Prison).
-This vigorously lobbying group went so far as to file a civil action, and threatened to literally stop the construction.
+This vigorous lobbying group went so far as to file a civil action, and threatened to literally stop the construction of the Lake Placid Olympic village.
 They did not succeed and construction went on, but it was a big distraction.

 In the end, the project has created a great deal of full-time jobs for the region during the past 36 years.
 Ray Brook Federal Correctional Institution currently employs 252 workers.
 The prison is located in probably the most picturesque spot of any prison in the United States and surrounded by forest preserve lands.
 The rare escapee hasn't gotten very far after realizing the challenges of navigating in one of the largest wilderness areas in the United State.